 Unfortunately, some people think that snorting heroin is safer because it doesn’t require the use of needles or any other paraphernalia.
 While it does eliminate the risk of infected needles and damage from needle use, it doesn’t remove any of the risks of the heroin itself.

 Snorting heroin affects every part of the body – including the brain.
 Heroin use can reduce the amount of white matter in the brain, affecting decision-making abilities.
 Snorting heroin can lead to problems with impulse control and even mental health.

-People who get addicted to heroin may develop anxiety, depression, antisocial personality disorder, or other mental health conditions.
-And, addiction combined with these brain changes can make individuals who are addicted to heroin highly susceptible to relapse even after getting sober.
+People addicted to heroin may develop anxiety, depression, antisocial personality disorder, or other mental health conditions.
+And addiction combined with these brain changes can make individuals who are addicted to heroin highly susceptible to relapse even after getting sober.

-In the process of altering brain chemistry and other organs in the body, heroin can also impact one’s hormones.
+In altering brain chemistry and other organs in the body, heroin can also impact one’s hormones.
 Women may experience irregular menstrual cycles.
 Men may experience reduced sexual function.
-And, both sexes may experience low sex drive as a result of long-term heroin insufflation.
+And both sexes may experience low sex drive as a result of long-term heroin insufflation.

 Damage to the Nose

 Heroin insufflation can cause long-term damage to the nose.
 People may experience nasal irritation, chronic runny nose, loss of smell, nose bleeds, or problems swallowing.
 More severe nose-related health issues can include the development of a hole in the cartilage that separates the nostrils or a deviated septum.